glrta/final-project-gorilla/README.md

 It is a single page website inspired by the Guerrilla Girls, a group of anonymous feminist artists that "wear gorilla masks in public and use facts, humor and outrageous visuals to expose gender and ethnic bias as well as corruption in politics, art, film, and pop culture."
 (GUERRILLA GIRLS: REINVENTING THE 'F' WORD: FEMINISM - https://www.guerrillagirls.com).

+The website is written with HTML, CSS and Parallax - Vanilla JS.
+The entire page is a flex column and each section is an experiment with CSS.
+This is also my first attempt at using grid layout.